PaulBGD/ci-host/README.md

 * Go to https://artifacts.paulb.gd to download a zip.
 * Extract the zip, and install the dependencies with `npm install`.
 Then start the server with `npm start`.
 Stop the server.
+* Go to the Admin Area in Gitlab, click Applications, and then click New Application.
+Name it whatever, however set the redirect URL path to `/auth/gitlab/callback`
 * On your Gitlab CI Runner server, install the deploy tool with `npm install -g ci-deploy`
 * In your .gitlab-ci.yml file, add the `ci-deploy` section like so: